WorldRetailExchange/SkillLinkEd/replit.md

 SkillLink is a comprehensive educational platform that connects learners with tutors, events, courses, and workshops.
 The application is built as a full-stack web application with React frontend and Express backend, designed to facilitate educational connections and skill-building opportunities.

+## Recent Changes (August 2025)

+- **Complete UI Redesign**: All pages redesigned to match exact HTML specifications provided by user
+- **Enhanced Home Page**: Added hero banner with carousel, tab navigation, and horizontal scrolling sections for Find a Tutor, Featured Events, Popular Courses, and Upcoming Workshops
+- **Improved Search & Filtering**: Added comprehensive search functionality and filter dropdowns on all pages
+- **Responsive Cards**: All content cards are clickable with hover animations and lead to detailed modal views
+- **Fixed Technical Issues**: Resolved all LSP diagnostics and component import issues for optimal performance

 ## User Preferences

 Preferred communication style: Simple, everyday language.